samdroberts87/find_a_football_match/README.md

 ### The first iteration of this application will do the following
 1. Prompt user for input for the following things
-- Their postcode
+- Their postcode (DONE)
-- Date on which they wish to see a game
+- Date on which they wish to see a game (DONE)
-- How far they are willing to travel
+- How far they are willing to travel (Tests done)
 - How they can travel (public transport / by car)

 upon receipt of the above, application will provide the following: